-Kate’s team chose AccessAlly as their membership site platform for a few reasons.
-They knew and trusted the plugin's founder, Nathalie, but it went beyond that:
+Kate’s team chose AccessAlly as their membership management platform for a few reasons.
+They knew and trusted the plugin’s founder, Nathalie, but it went beyond that:

 Kate’s team shared that AccessAlly’s “customer service experience is so incredible.”
 As they built out and continue to add to their membership site, they are confident, knowing that there’s a team of tech experts who are just an email away.

 AccessAlly was created by a team of professionals who have been in the online course and membership industry for years.
-With over a million dollars in revenue from courses/memberships alone, the AccessAlly team has the experience and insight needed to continue developing a product that will truly help other businesses (like Kate's!) succeed for years to come.
+With over a million dollars in revenue from courses and memberships alone, the AccessAlly team has the experience and insight needed to continue developing a product that will truly help other businesses (like Kate’s!) succeed for years to come.

 Let’s get started planning and launching a membership site for you!